Online Operator Design in Evolutionary Optimization for Flexible Job Shop Scheduling via Large Language Models: LLM4EO

 In LLM4EO, Genetic Algorithm (GA) is adopted to solve the FJSP, where solutions are encoded into two parts: operation sequence vector (OSV) and machine assignment vector (MAV).
 Both vectors are arrays of integers, the length of which is the total number of operations.
-OSV denotes the sequence of operations and MAV represents the processing machine for each operation.